Skip to main content

 A smarter approach

-Newer technologies now offer the same durability as older methods like bitumen emulsions, lignosulphonates, and polymers, without the environmental downsides.
+Newer technologies now offer the same durability as older methods like bitumen emulsions, salts and polymers, without the environmental downsides.
 One example is Terrabind, a biological dust control method that uses natural processes to form a solid cement-like layer on the wearing course.
 It keeps dust in place without oil, polymers, or synthetic resins.

 Once applied, it penetrates the surface and holds dust down through heat, wind, and even rain.
 It’s biologically safe and scalable.